icebert04/icebert04.github.io/_posts/2018-4-6-why-i-stopped-eating-rice.md

 I've taken those small steps and today I added a few more by eliminating on Rice.
 I changed my mindset for reason that I want to live better and gain a richer healthy body.
 Better health is central to human happiness and well-being.

-So Goodbye Rice!
+So **Goodbye Rice**!
 It's been nice knowing you!
 We had a good run but it's time to say "**Adieu**" in order for me to find my new Happiness!